Teleportation=Translation: Continuous recovery of black hole information: Conclusion

-It is worth noting that these results are derived within an algebraic QFT framework on a \textit{fixed background spacetime}.
-While we demonstrate that information flow remains unitary and consistent with geometric translation in this setting, this work primarily provides a kinematic framework for information recovery; the full quantum gravitational dynamics, including the back-reaction of the evaporation process on the geometry, remains an open and important frontier.
+It is important to note that these results are derived within an algebraic QFT framework on a \textit{fixed background spacetime}.
+This implies that the essential mechanism for resolving the black hole information paradox is accessible within the semiclassical approximation.
+We have demonstrated that, even in this semiclassical regime, the information flow remains unitary and consistent with geometric translation.
+On the other hand, the full quantum gravitational dynamics—particularly the back-reaction of the evaporation process on the geometry and the final stage of black hole evaporation—remain a critical frontier.

 Our work suggests several directions for future research.
 First, the connection between $\tilde{G}=2P$ and traversable wormholes warrants deeper investigation.
+Unlike the GJW protocol~\cite{Gao2017}, which requires an external source (such as a shockwave) to shift the horizon, our continuous protocol generates a horizon shift intrinsically through modular interpolation.
+However, since both mechanisms rely on the generator $P$ to translate information across the horizon, incorporating additional algebraic conditions—such as specific coupling deformations—into our framework may provide a purely algebraic description of the GJW protocol.
+This would offer a non-perturbative perspective on the wormhole opening mechanism via modular flow.

-Since $P$ generates translations across the horizon, our continuous protocol may provide an algebraic description of the GJW protocol~\cite{Gao2017}, potentially offering a non-perturbative perspective on the wormhole opening mechanism via modular flow.
-Second, verifying the correlation function equality $F'(0) \propto -i \langle [P, \mathcal{O}] \rangle$ in holographic models, such as double-scaled Sachdev-Ye-Kitaev (DSSYK)~\cite{Berkooz:2018jqr} or JT gravity, would help bridge our algebraic results with semiclassical gravity calculations.
+Second, verifying the correlation function relation $F'(0) \propto -i \langle [P, \mathcal{O}] \rangle$ in holographic models, such as double-scaled Sachdev-Ye-Kitaev (DSSYK)~\cite{Berkooz:2018jqr} or JT gravity, would help bridge our algebraic results with semiclassical gravity calculations.

-Finally, extending this framework to incorporate gravitational back-reaction is a critical next step.
-Since our protocol $\tilde{U}(s)$ is explicitly constructed within the crossed-product envelope---a structure known to capture $1/N$ corrections and observer energy constraints \cite{Witten22, Chandrasekaran2022cip, LeutheusserLiu_ET}---it offers a natural starting point for such an extension.
-Formulating the interplay between the information transport $\tilde{U}(s)$ and the semi-classical Einstein equations in this Type II setting could pave the way for a dynamic theory of emergent spacetime geometry from quantum entanglement.
+Finally, extending this framework to incorporate gravitational back-reaction represents a critical next step.
+Since our protocol $\tilde{U}(s)$ is explicitly constructed within the crossed-product envelope—a structure known to capture $1/N$ corrections and observer energy constraints \cite{Witten22, Chandrasekaran2022cip, LeutheusserLiu_ET}—it offers a natural starting point for such an extension.
+Formulating the interplay between the information transport $\tilde{U}(s)$ and the semi-classical Einstein equations in this Type II setting could pave the way for a dynamical theory of emergent spacetime geometry arising from quantum entanglement.

 \acknowledgments